 (F) Service as arbitrator, mediator or hearing officer.
-Unless otherwise prohibited by law or agency regulation, a state administrative law judge may act as an arbitrator or mediator or otherwise perform judicial functions independent of his or her administrative judicial duties, so long as such activity affects neither the independent professional judgment of the state administrative law judge nor the conduct of his or her official duties.
+Unless otherwise prohibited by law or agency regulation, a state administrative law judge may act as an arbitrator or mediator or otherwise perform judicial functions independent of his or herthe judge's administrative judicial duties, so long as such activity affects neither the independent professional judgment of the state administrative law judge nor the conduct of his or herthe judge's official duties.